OCamlPro/alt-ergo/CONTRIBUTING.md

 * We require all pull requests to pass :

-	* Our non regression suite, you can run `make non-regression` to check if your changes affect the performance and answers of Alt-Ergo.
+	* Our non regression suite, you can run `make runtest` to check if your changes affect the performance and answers of Alt-Ergo.

 	* Our style checking, every lines should length 80 columns maximum and should be indent with ocp-indent.
 	  We strongly recommand to use the following command line so the indent and style checking will be done automatically when commiting.